Boeing P-8 Poseidon: Italy

-In December 2017, the Royal Malaysian Air Force's Brigadier General Yazid Bin Arshad announced it had shortlisted four aircraft types to replace the force's aging fleet of Beechcraft Super King Air maritime patrol aircraft; these are the EADS CASA C-295 from Airbus, the P-8 from Boeing, ATR 72 MP from ATR, and the CASA/IPTN CN-235, possibly provided by either Airbus or Indonesian Aerospace, which acquired a licence to produce it.
-Arshad added that: "these four types are shortlisted, the door is not closed yet", indicating other options may be possible.

 NATO

 In April 2019, Boeing was reported to be in exploratory talks with various NATO allies to offer the P-8 as a NATO-shared interim solution to provide European allies with its capabilities until domestic capabilities could be secured by 2035.

 Saudi Arabia

-In 2017, Boeing announced it had signed several agreements with Saudi Arabia, which intends to order P-8 aircraft.
+In 2017, Boeing announced it had signed several agreements with Saudi Arabia, which intends to order the P-8.
 The International Institute for Strategic Studies reported in 2019 that a Saudi order for the type was still pending.

 Turkey

 In 2016, Turkey indicated that it planned to acquire a new MMA aircraft to supplement existing assets, the P-8A being the main candidate based on the required performance.